addu390/addu390.github.io/_posts/2022-03-06-hybrid-spatial-index.md

 In order to verify the performance of the hybrid tree structures to retrieve spatial objects: [hybrid-spatial-index](https://github.com/addu390/hybrid-spatial-index) is a simple comparison of hybrid trees to search points and rectangles on a 2D plane.

-However, the project is a WORK IN PROGRESS ⚠️, and stay tuned for more updates 🚀
+However, the project is a WORK IN PROGRESS, and stay tuned for more updates

 <hr>